samlazrak/SageScan/README.md

 - ✅ Web interface for file upload
 - ✅ Support for multiple file formats

-## Important Limitations
-- ⚠️ **Experimental**: This is a first attempt, not production-ready
-- ⚠️ **No Accuracy Claims**: The 95%+ accuracy mentioned in resume is not substantiated
-- ⚠️ **Limited Testing**: Has not been thoroughly tested on diverse datasets
-- ⚠️ **Learning Project**: Built primarily for educational purposes

 ## Technologies Used
 - Python
 - OpenCV (image processing)